-We are advising on CARES Act and PPP opportunities and compliance, lending programs and credit facilities, inventory and supply chain shortfalls, and safety protocols for customers and staff.
+We have advised on CARES Act and PPP opportunities and compliance, lending programs and credit facilities, inventory and supply chain shortfalls, and safety protocols for customers and staff.
 We can talk to you about insurance coverage, legal frameworks for communicating sensitive subject matter, changing corporate structure, options for tax relief, and ownership disputes.

-We also are helping clients identify and access investment capital and navigate loan programs such as the 7(a) program, Community Advantage, 504 loan program, microloans, export programs, EIDL loan advance, and SBA bridge loans and debt relief.
+We also have helped clients identify and access investment capital and navigate loan programs such as the 7(a) program, Community Advantage, 504 loan program, microloans, export programs, EIDL loan advance, and SBA bridge loans and debt relief.

-We have been working with clients to assist them in understanding and addressing the impact of taxes in the current economy, including recent federal and state tax law changes, loan and lease modifications and workouts, incentive and relief programs, ad valorem tax appeals, and the impact of taxes on mergers and acquisitions and real estate acquisitions and dispositions.
+We work with clients to assist them in understanding and addressing the impact of taxes in the current economy, including recent federal and state tax law changes, loan and lease modifications and workouts, incentive and relief programs, ad valorem tax appeals, and the impact of taxes on mergers and acquisitions and real estate acquisitions and dispositions.

 We advise clients on structuring transactions, we provide general tax advice, and we assist clients with routine audits and criminal tax matters.
 Our tax attorneys maintain excellent, longstanding relationships with tax officials and policymakers at all levels of government.